microsoftgraph/msgraph-sdk-powershell/src/Applications/Applications/docs/v1.0-beta/Update-MgApplicationFederatedIdentityCredential.md

 		"api://AzureADTokenExchange"
 	)
 }
-Update-MgApplicationFederatedIdentityCredential -ApplicationId $applicationId -FederatedIdentityCredentialId $federatedIdentityCredentialId -BodyParameter $params
+Update-MgBetaApplicationFederatedIdentityCredential -ApplicationId $applicationId -FederatedIdentityCredentialId $federatedIdentityCredentialId -BodyParameter $params
 ```

-This example shows how to use the Update-MgApplicationFederatedIdentityCredential Cmdlet.
+This example shows how to use the Update-MgBetaApplicationFederatedIdentityCredential Cmdlet.
 To learn about permissions for this resource, see the [permissions reference](/graph/permissions-reference).

 ## PARAMETERS